Sexual Violence Policy

 Queen’s University is committed to maintaining a positive learning and living environment in which any form of sexual violence will not be tolerated.
 The purpose of this policy is to clearly state the university’s commitment to addressing sexual violence through:

 - Coordinated and comprehensive awareness training and education programs;

 - Coordinated and comprehensive support for those who have experienced sexual violence including counselling, medical care, academic accommodation and other support as required;

 - Clear, appropriate and fair processes for handling reports and complaints of sexual violence covered by this and other university policies.

 This Policy will apply to all Queen’s students in all their interactions with other members of the Queen’s Community.

 The university has other policies in place that are relevant to issues of sexual violence and harassment such as the Student Code of Conduct and the Harassment and Discrimination Complaint Policy and Procedure and The Prevention and Resolution of Harrassment in the Workplace Policy.
 This policy is meant to complement those policies.
 In addition, this policy is not intended to supersede or interfere with the criminal justice system.
 All persons have the right to pursue legal avenues whether or not they choose to proceed under any university policy.

 All persons also have the right to forego criminal and university reporting avenues, opting to choose confidential disclosure to a counsellor for ongoing support.

-This policy aligns with proposed legislative changes to the Ministry of Training, Colleges and Universities Act in respect of sexual violence.
+This policy aligns with changes to the Ministry of Training, Colleges and Universities Act through the Sexual Violence and Harassment Action Plan Act, 2016, in respect of sexual violence.